 Foxglove Market & Studio

-Knowing where our food comes from and how it is grown and processed is once again becoming a natural part of our every day lives.
+Knowing where our food comes from and how it is grown and processed is once again becoming a natural part of our everyday lives.
 These same issues apply to our cut flowers.
 The majority of commercial flowers are grown overseas using a mixture of fertilizers, chemicals and preservatives that are anything but natural.
-Add in worker exposure and ship time and resources, and you’ve got one loaded bunch of tulips.
+Add in worker exposure, ship time and resources, and you’ve got one loaded bunch of tulips.
 It’s easy to grab a cellophane wrapped bouquet, pop it in a vase, and not give it another thought.
 Those flowers, however, have a big impact on our environment-both in a broad sense and in your home.

 Stylist.
 Forager.
 Pie Baker.
 Collector.
 Florist.

 Since her days growing up in a river valley, gathering endless bouquets of wildflowers from the woods surrounding her childhood home, Christine has been in love with flowers.
 Her parents are both gardeners, and their knowledge of plants and flowers settled into Christine with each bed she helped prep (grumbling all the way), and each garden picked bouquet brought into their house.
 She still holds those fresh picked blooms as the standard for what flowers should be.
 Her dedication to leading the Slow Flowers movement in Minnesota has positioned Christine as a local flower advocate.
 She is committed to sourcing and using all local, all chemical-free flowers & flora in the Foxglove studio, and her designs reflect this passion.